lukasreussner/edx-documentation/en_us/shared/students/SFD_self_paced.rst

 Instructor-paced courses follow a set schedule.
 Course materials become available at specific times as the course progresses.
 Assignments have due dates, and exams have start and end dates.
-On the **Course** page, indicators show when you have a graded assignment, as well as the due date for the assignment.
+On the **Course** page, indicators show assignments that are graded, and their due dates.

 .. image:: ../../shared/students/Images/Pacing_Inst.png
  :width: 200
- :alt: Part of the course navigation pane in an instructor-paced course, with
+ :alt: Part of the course page in an instructor-paced course, with due dates
-     due dates visible for homework.
+    visible for graded homework assignments.

 Self-paced courses do not follow a set schedule.
 Course materials do not become available according to a schedule, but are completely available as soon as the course begins.
 Assignments and exams do not have start or due dates.
-The course shows indicators for graded assignments, but not due dates.
+The **Course** page shows indicators for assignments that are graded, but not due dates.

 .. image:: ../../shared/students/Images/Pacing_Self.png
  :width: 200
- :alt: Part of the course navigation pane in a self-paced course, with no
+ :alt: Part of the course page in a self-paced course, with no due dates
-     homework due dates.
+    for graded homework assignments.

 In self-paced courses, you can submit an assignment or exam at any time before the course end date.